iKettles/framer-data-component.framerfx/README.md

 ## Latest Release

+### **1.40.0 - 04/05/2020**

+- A loading state will no longer be shown when overriding the `data` property unless a `loadingDelay` property has been provided.

+## Previous Releases

 ### **1.39.0 - 04/05/2020**

-- You can now provide the property "data" via a Code Override or a Code Component.
+- You can now provide the property `data` via a Code Override or a Code Component.
 This allows you to connect the Data Component to arrays of data within your project, rather than needing to connect to an API/a file.

-## Previous Releases

 ### **1.38.0 - 04/05/2020**